asm-products/payments/README.md

 ###### EXAMPLE

+Request:

 ```
 curl /products/helpful
 ```

+Response:

+A generic payment portal filled in with your product's description and available plans.

 #### Plans

 ##### Create a plan

-This route requires the Assembly authentication token of a core team member of the product in the `Authorization` header.
+This route requires the product's authentication token (available to core team members on the product's idea page) in the `Authorization` header.

 ###### EXAMPLE

+Request:

 ```
 curl -X POST -H "Authorization: {USER_TOKEN}" /products/helpful/plans \